garzam/mentoring-questionnaire/README.md

-# Mentee Questionnaire
+# Mentor & Mentee Questionnaire

-This repository contains an HTML form designed for mentees to fill out during a mentoring program.
-The form collects essential information such as personal details, career goals, preferred learning style, and mentorship expectations.
+This repository contains an HTML form designed for mentors and mentees to collect essential information about career goals, preferred learning styles, and mentorship expectations.
+Once you complete the form, the information will be used to pair you with an appropriate mentor or mentee.
+The information provided will be reviewed, and you can expect to receive a notification with the results within 1-2 weeks.

 ## Features